 The Safe Congregation Committee (SCC) will be comprised of the following members:

-Life
+Lifespan Religious Educator (LRE) or

-Youth
+Religious Educator for Youth (REY)

-One designated member of the Board of Trustees.
+One designated member of the Board of Trustees. who serves as Chair of the Committee

-One designated the RE Committee.
+One designated member of the RE Committee.

 One member of the congregation with relevant professional expertise (social worker, counselor, family lawyer, for example)

 One At-large Member of the Congregation

+Member of Building Committee

+The Senior Minister serves ex officio.

 The Safe Congregation Committee (SCC) will meet at least annually to review and recommend revisions to the Safe Congregation Policy (SCP) to the Board of Trustees, and to ensure that confidentiality is being maintained in all aspects of the Committee’s work.
 The SCC may be assembled at any time to respond to incidents relating to the emotional or physical safety of any person in our church, or to provide guidance/assistance to clergy, staff, and volunteers.
 The SCC is responsible for designing, organizing, and carrying out training related to the SCP for all RRUUC staff as well as for volunteers who work with children, youth and vulnerable adults.
-The permanent members of this Committee members will serve threeyear term s.
-The final two members – a member of the congregation with relevant professional expertise and one at-large member of the congregation – will be nominated and appointed by other members of the SCC.
+The LRE,/ REY is a permanent members of this Committee with the Senior Minister serving ex-officio.
+The remaining members of the SCC will serve one three-year term, staggered.
+The SCC Member from the Board of Trustees will be selected by the Board from within the Board.
+The SCC Member from the RE Committee will be selected by the RE Committee from within the RE Committee.
+The SCC member from the Building Committee will be selected by the Building Committee.
+The final two members – a member of the congregation with relevant professional expertise and one at-large member of the congregation – will be nominated and appointed by a majority of the other members of the SCC.

 All members of the SCC will sign confidentiality agreements with respect to any concerns or incidents that are brought to the committee for consideration.